linode/docs/docs/products/platform/accounts/guides/service-transfers/index.md

 authors: ["Linode"]
 ---

-Within the Linode Platform, certain services can be transferred from one account to a different account.
+Within the Linode Platform, Compute Instances can be transferred from one account to a different account.
 Here's an overview of this transfer process:

 1. The sending account initiates a transfer by generating a Service Transfer token.